codecaine-zz/python_std_examples/standard_library_documents/Numeric and Mathematical Modules/random - Generate pseudo-random numbers.md

-# random - Generate pseudo-random numbers
+# random - Generate Pseudo-Random Numbers

 The `random` module in Python provides various functions to generate pseudo-random numbers, which are useful for simulations, cryptography, and more.
 Below are comprehensive examples of how to use this module to generate different types of random numbers.

-### 1. Basic Random Number Generation
+## 1. Basic Random Number Generation

 To generate a random integer within a specified range, you can use the `randint()` function: